 Golf Holidays in South Africa

 South Africa as a golfing destination really is second to none.
-I was lucky enough to spend some time down there in April 2018 and can’t wait to return in the future!
+I was lucky enough recently to spend some time down there and can’t wait to return in the future!

 During my trip, I was fortunate enough to play some stunning golf courses.
 Some of those included;